See these pages for more details about Network Shell (Netsh):

 Install Windows Subsystem for Linux (WSL 2)

-To SSH into your Linux distro (WSL 2) from a remote machine, please follow these steps:
+To SSH into your Linux distro (WSL 2) from a remote machine, follow these steps:

 -